lhndo/LH-Stinger/README.md

 - Independent Z stepper motors with Z Tilt capability for the X-axis
 - Lightweight dual plate carbon fiber bed carriage with integrated tensioner and compatible with different bed sizes
 - Rigid bed mount
+- Bearing supported stepper shafts in double shear mounts on the Y-axis
 - High torque LDO-42STH48-2504AC stepper motors running on 36V for the X and Y-axis
 - Dual power supply supporting 24V and 36V power standards (easily configurable for 48V)
 - Driven by the Octopus Pro 1.1 board with TMC2240 drivers